 Day Trip from Miami to Everglades National Park

-If wildlife encounters and outdoor activities are your cup of tea, then you should consider a day trip from Miami to the enchanting Everglades National Park.
+If wildlife encounters and outdoor activities are your cup of tea, then you should consider a day trip from Miami to the Everglades National Park.

 The park’s whopping 1.5 million acres abound with things to do.